Chinmai S Dbackend + systems + ai

 Do not let fluent output outrun evidence

-This is probably the biggest rule I keep coming back to.
-If evidence is thin, the system should lower confidence instead of sounding more polished.
+If evidence is thin, the system should lower confidence and name the failure stage instead of sounding more polished.
+That idea drives TraceroAI's six diagnosis categories.

 Model demos need warm-up and failure states

 The astronaut platform taught me that a model is not always ready just because an endpoint exists.
-Readiness, warm-up, and missing data need UI states.
+Readiness, warm-up, and missing data need explicit states.

 github live stats